 More information about the Nichy Winmar Carnival.

-After obtaining conditional consent to use the Burswood site to construct the new Perth Stadium and Sports Precinct, the State drafted a Aboriginal Heritage Management Plan and Aboriginal Engagement Strategy.
+After obtaining conditional consent to use the Burswood site to construct the Perth Stadium and Sports Precinct, the State drafted a Aboriginal Heritage Management Plan and Aboriginal Engagement Strategy.
 Done in consultation with the Whadjuk Working Party ensures ongoing engagement, management and heritage protocols are adhered to during construction.

 NAIDOC Netball Carnival